glebtsereteli/GMRoomLoader/docs/pages/api/roomLoader/loading.md

 Loads a tilemap from the given room and source layer at the given coordinates.
 The tilemap is created on the target layer at an optional origin, with optional mirroring, flipping, rotation and tileset.

-Angle is internally wrapped around 360 degrees and snapped to a 90-degree increment.
+Angle is wrapped around 360 degrees and snapped to a 90-degree increment.

 ::: info Custom Tilesets
 The optional `[tileset]` parameter can be especially useful for loading: